foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/introduction.rst

    Slicing Concept
 ..

-If the tensors don’t fit into CCM, and there is no data cache, the data move functions can be used to copy full tensors or slices of tensors. (see Chapter :ref:`data_mvmt` ).
+If the tensors don't fit into CCM, and there is no data cache, the data move functions can be used to copy full tensors or slices of tensors. (see Chapter :ref:`data_mvmt` ).
 Slicing with some kernels requires updating the kernel parameters when passing each slice.